 Expansion + cooling capacity control

-The expansion element is a copper capillary tube, with calibrated section and length, guarantee the correct pressure reduction of the liquid refrigerant liquid.
+The expansion device (automatic valve on ATT025; capillary on ATT040) guarantee the correct pressure reduction of the liquid refrigerant liquid.

-At the outlet of capillary tube the liquid refrigerant is ready to be injected into the evaporator.
+At the outlet of the expansion device the liquid refrigerant is ready to be injected into the evaporator.